June 2018 will be a good month for punters who like to spread their punting activities across a variety of codes.

 The Melbourne Demons have been a surprise this season, more so than the West Coast Eagles.
 Some usual stalwarts, such as the Adelaide Crows, have looked fatigued at times and no one would have ever suspected that the Crows could be beaten at Adelaide Oval by the Collingwood Magpies.

 The NRL, tight as it was last year, seems even tighter than this year.
 There are nine clubs within four points of each other after 12 rounds.
 The Dragons and the Panthers lead the pack.
 The premiers from last year, the Melbourne Storm, appear vulnerable and currently reside on the sixth rung of the 2018 NRL Premiership competition, one spot down from the New Zealand Warriors, who are playing much better football than anyone expected at the outset of the season.

 Super Rugby is further along than the NRL, with the Waratahs heading the Australian Conference in a close battle with the Rebels.
 The Crusaders and the Hurricanes are the class of the New Zealand Conference and the Lions and Jaguares are dueling for supremacy in the South African Conference.
-There may be quite a few free betting markets at which to look in the next several weeks during the month of June.

 No mention of rugby in Australia would be complete without mention of State of Origin series play between the New South Wales Blues and the Queensland Maroons.